Onbewolkt/.github/profile/README.md

 ---

-All projects I contribute to follow the [Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
-For more details, see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/).
+All projects I work on follow the [Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
+For more info, check out the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/).